About Reef Check Indonesia

 - Equipment: Laptop

-- Over-seas activities: Sea survival training
+- Over-seas activity: Sea survival training

 - Community related activities: Facilitation skills